andyfitzsuse/andyfitz.github.io/guide.md

 #### Attention isn’t praise, praise is praise
 Most relevant for anyone reporting to me.
 I focus on problems and opportunities more than the areas I trust and know are well-run.
-It becomes clear over time that I delight in recognising and rewarding <acronym data-title="Business As Usual">BAU</acronym> just as much as I do milestones &mdash; shining a light on contributions in all areas.
+It becomes clear over time that I delight in recognizing and rewarding <acronym data-title="Business As Usual">BAU</acronym> just as much as I do milestones &mdash; shining a light on contributions in all areas.

 In the short-term, avoid misjudging my focus for recognition or favouritism.
 I could be spending more hours with your peers than you if they have more areas of improvement.
 I could also be spending more hours with a talent because I’m investing where there’s more existing skill for an immediate objective.
 What I appear to be focussing on isn’t a metric of your impact and I make sure everyone knows that.